MichaelCurrin/thebuckfeverground/index.md

 ## Latest album

-During lockdown in 2020, we recorded audio tracks separately from our homes and then mixed them together.

 Our new 6-track EP [Satelliet]({{ satelliet_url }}) now is available as a digital album.

+During lockdown in 2020, we recorded this album together without being in the same room.
+We sent recordings to each other and then mixed them together as full tracks.

 {% comment %}
 This compresses the image too much.